monome/crow/readme-development.md

 - `util/*`: helpers for the build process
 - `tests/*`: a few tests for the lua scripts
+- `build/`: a temporary folder for collecting generated sources

 ### Linking C functions and Lua